Anerkiki/pokegotchi-using-pokeapi/README.md

 - If there is only 1 pokemon then remove the class that shrinks it to col-6 (col-md-6?) so that it stays full screen
   - Have a max-width though so it doesn't look weird

+- Add specicifity to pokemon that needs healing/feeding - "Your Pokémon {nickname of one with 0 stat} needs feeding"

-- Put a footer in (?) and make sure is always stuck to bottom
+- Put a footer in and make sure is always stuck to bottom - add tips to this

 #### Style To Dos:

-- Testing on my phone
+- Testing on my phone:
-- Go for a walk smaller font size than inventory on my mobile size
   - Title is too big for screen

-- add more padding top to go for a walk button
+- modals appear in different places on the screen - alerts are center, and walks are top - make all center

 - Add split border to interact button and input for name

 - remove arrow in dropdown menu button for interacting with pokemon and replace with font awesome icon

-- When starter pokemon is selected, change the colour of the background to purple or something obvious
-- Maybe change border around starters to be not black and only black when selected! - <--- This!

-document.addEventListener('change', function(event) {
-  const target = event.target;
-  if (target.type === 'radio') {
-    const parentDiv = target.closest('div.options'); // Find the closest ancestor 'div' with class 'options' if (parentDiv) {
-      // Manipulate parentDiv here
-      parentDiv.style.borderColor = 'green';
-    }
-  }
-});

 ###### Less Imortant

+- add more padding top to go for a walk button, do the same with inventory

 - Change colour of progress bars